InspectorGadget/SimpleAuth2/README.md

 ## Configuration

-You can modify the _SimpleAuth/config.yml_ file on the _plugins_ directory once the plugin has been run for at least once.
+You can modify the _SimpleAuth/config.yml_ file on the _plugins_ directory once the plugin has been run at least once.

 | Configuration | Type | Default | Description |
 | :---: | :---: | :---: | :--- |